Section 2431. Segmental Block Retaining Wall

 Use supplier/manufacturer recommended leveling pad materials.
 If granular material is recommended for the leveling pad, use backfill material meeting the requirements of Section 4132.
 If unreinforced concrete is recommended for the leveling pad, use Class C concrete meeting the requirements of the Materials I.M.
 529 and Section 2403.

-If fill is required by the construction drawings for in-place concrete segmental units, place porous backfill material meeting the requirements of Section 4131.
+If fill is required by the construction drawings for in-place concrete block units, place porous backfill material meeting the requirements of Section 4131.

 a.
-Ensure the subdrains are a minimum of 4 inches (100 mm) in diameter and meet the requirements of Article 4143.01, B.
+Ensure the subdrains are a minimum of 4 inches in diameter and meet the requirements of Article 4143.01, B.

 b.
-Provide Standard Road Plan RF-19F Type A outlets and fit with Standard Road Plan RF-19E rodent guards.
+Provide Standard Road Plan DR-305 Type A outlets and fit with rodent guards (complying with Materials I.M.
+443.01).

 Comply with the following: